Arbaaz Khan: Early life and family

-Acting career
+Career

-Khan made his debut in the 1996 film Daraar in a villainous role of a psychotic wife-beater.
+Khan made his debut in the 1996 film Daraar in a villainous role as a psychotic wife-beater.
 He received the Filmfare Award for Best Performance in a Negative Role for his performance.
-He has starred in many multi-starrer hit films such as Pyaar Kiya To Darna Kya (1998), for which he received a Filmfare Award for Best Supporting Actor nomination, and Garv: Pride and Honour (2004) where he acted opposite his brother Salman.
+He has starred in many multi-starrer hit films such as Pyaar Kiya To Darna Kya (1998), for which he received a Filmfare Award for Best Supporting Actor nomination, and Garv: Pride and Honour (2004), where he acted opposite his brother Salman.

-He played a villainous role in the film Qayamat: City Under Threat (2003) which was also successful at the box office.
-He also played supporting roles in film director Priyadarshan's comedy films Hulchul (2004), Malamaal Weekly (2006) and Bhagam Bhag (2006).
-He played supporting roles as a police officer (Constable Javed Shaikh) and a mobster (Moscow Chikna) respectively in the multi-starrers Shootout at Lokhandwala and Fool and Final in 2007.
-He also made a cameo, alongside brother Sohail Khan, in the blockbuster Jaane Tu...
+He played a villainous role in the 2003 film Qayamat: City Under Threat, which was successful at the box office.
+He also played supporting roles in director Priyadarshan's comedy films Hulchul (2004), Malamaal Weekly (2006) and Bhagam Bhag (2006).
+He played supporting roles as a police officer (Constable Javed Shaikh) and a mobster (Moscow Chikna) in the 2007 multi-starrers Shootout at Lokhandwala and Fool and Final respectively.
+He also made a cameo, alongside his brother Sohail Khan, in the blockbuster Jaane Tu...
 Ya Jaane Na, starring Imran Khan and Genelia D'Souza.
-In 2009 he starred alongside Sohail in Kisaan and played the villain in Jai Veeru.
-Khan also appeared in the television serial Karishma - The Miracles of Destiny in 2003 and has appeared in many TV programs from time to time.
+In 2009, he starred alongside Sohail in Kisaan and played a villain in Jai Veeru.
+Khan also appeared in the television serial Karishma - The Miracles of Destiny in 2003, and has appeared in many TV programs from time to time.

-He also played the main villain in the Telugu film Jai Chiranjeeva starring Chiranjeevi.
-The movie was extensively shot in Los Angeles, California and Las Vegas.
+He played the main villain in the Telugu film Jai Chiranjeeva starring Chiranjeevi.
+The movie was extensively shot in Los Angeles, California and Las Vegas, Nevada.

-In 2010, Khan ventured into film production, with Arbaaz Khan Productions and his first film as producer was Dabangg which released in September 2010.
+In 2010, Khan ventured into film production with Arbaaz Khan Productions.
+His first film as a producer was Dabangg, which was released in September 2010.
 The film starred his brother Salman in the leading role as the anti-hero Chulbul Pandey, alongside Arbaaz as his younger brother Makhi.
-His former wife Malaika Arora Khan featured in the popular item number "Munni Badnaam".
+His former wife Malaika Arora Khan was featured in the popular item number "Munni Badnaam".
 The film became a blockbuster within the first week of its release and broke several box office records, becoming the second highest grossing Bollywood film of all time at the time of its release.
 On 12 March 2011, while Khan was a special guest of Australia's Indian film festival, Bollywood & Beyond, he helped his former wife Malaika Arora lead a successful world record attempt in Melbourne.
 1235 participants successfully performed a choreographed dance to "Munni Badnaam" from the Dabangg soundtrack.

 Khan made his directorial debut with the 2012 released sequel Dabangg 2.

-Khan is set to make his Malayalam debut in Big Brother starring Mohanlal.
+Khan made his Malayalam debut in Big Brother starring Mohanlal.

 Personal life

 Khan married model and actress Malaika Arora in 1998.
 They have a son, Arhaan Khan, born in 2002.
-The couple announced their separation on 28 March 2016 and officially got divorced on 11 May 2017.
+The couple announced their separation on 28 March 2016 and officially divorced on 11 May 2017.

+Khan married make-up artist Sshura Khan on 24 December 2023.
+Their first child, a girl, was born on 5 October 2025.